Murphy Town, Bengaluru: Residents of Hoysala Nagara

-The Murphy Town Market is known for its Meat shops selling Chicken, Mutton, Beef and Fish.
-One of the shops in the Murphy Town Market, VM Stores is 100 years old, and is one of the oldest stores in the Market.
+The Hoysala Nagara Market is known for its Meat shops selling Chicken, Mutton, Beef and Fish.
+One of the shops in the Hoysala Nagara Market, VM Stores is 100 years old, and is one of the oldest stores in the Market.
 Most of the shops 8x10 ft2, and the rent is minimal at INR 110.
 However, if a shop ownership is transferred, then the rent gets increased to INR 1000.

 Present state

-In November 2014, the Bruhat Bengaluru Mahanagara Palike's (BBMP) decided to raze 18 old markets (including Murphy Town Market).
+In November 2014, the Bruhat Bengaluru Mahanagara Palike's (BBMP) decided to raze 18 old markets (including Hoysala Nagara Market).
 This move has been opposed by heritage lovers, INTACH Bangalore and other groups.
 A campaign was being led by Kiran Natarajan, Bangalore's well known architect to stop the demolition of heritage markets.

 In 1998, the BBMP renamed Murphy Town as Hoysala Nagar, after an ancient Kingdom which ruled the Deccan.
-However, the name has not caught on and continues to be popularly known as Murphy Town.